appuio/docs/troubleshooting.rst

 log output.
 To follow the newest lines click "Follow" in the top-right corner of the dark log window.

-Using the "View Archive" link you reach Kibana, a powerful tool to query and analyze your logs.
+Using the "View Archive" link or by accessing `logging.appuio.ch <https://logging.appuio.ch>`_, you reach Kibana, a powerful tool to query and analyze your logs.
 If your application uses JSON for logs, fields are automatically extracted and may be queried in full detail.

+Logfiles will be kept for 10 days.

 How to get application logs in the CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~